Finance & Investment

 Ignoring sequence-of-returns risk

 A bad market in the first few years of retirement can derail even a well-funded plan.
-A 3.5% withdrawal rate provides more cushion than 4%.
+A 3.5% withdrawal rate provides more cushion than 4% and is worth the higher coast number.

 Counting only retirement accounts

-Taxable brokerage accounts count too.
-Include all long-term invested assets, not just 401k and IRA balances.
+Taxable brokerage accounts count toward your coast FIRE balance.
+Include all long-term invested assets, not just 401k and IRA balances, since they all compound over time.

 Frequently Asked Questions